weastonmiller/donabe-svelte/README.md

 ## Styles

-Being more lightweight than the [React version](https://github.com/weastonmiller/donabe), I made no effort to support anything but a very simple list.
-Since the idea is to be unopinionated as to what your browse page looks like, it is up to you to implement your own styles.
+Being more lightweight than the [React version](https://github.com/weastonmiller/donabe), I made no effort to support anything but a very simple list using [svelte-bricks](https://github.com/janosh/svelte-bricks).

-Here is a link to [svelte-bricks](https://github.com/janosh/svelte-bricks) if you want something that looks good out of the box for blog style content with thumbnails.

 ---